MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 ## Create the Power Automate flow

 After creating the Excel spreadsheet, you’re ready to populate the data in the spreadsheet by using Power Automate.
+Create a Power Automate flow that populates the data in the spreadsheet from Dynamics 365 Guides data stored in Microsoft Dataverse.

 1. Create a new flow.
 See [Create a cloud flow](/power-automate/get-started-logic-flow).